 Special Educational Needs and Disability Provision and the Local Offer

-From September 2014 all schools and academies are required to publish information about their SPECIAL EDUCATIONAL NEEDS and DISABILITY (SEND) provision.
-In Wiltshire, this will form part of a Local Offer and details about our SEND provision, and that of other schools’ and agencies’ provision, will be found under a dedicated Local Offer website found here.
+Since September 2014 all schools and academies have been required to publish information about their SPECIAL EDUCATIONAL NEEDS and DISABILITY (SEND) provision.
+In Wiltshire, this forms part of a Local Offer and details about our SEND provision, and that of other schools’ and agencies’ provision, will be found under a dedicated Local Offer website found here.

-Our Special Educational Needs and Disability Policy can be viewed here Special Educational Needs and Disability Policy, December 2019.
+Our Special Educational Needs and Disability Policy can be viewed here Equa Multi Academy Trust SEND Policy.

-This is in line with a new Code of Practice which can be found here.
+This is in line with the Code of Practice which can be found here.

 Below is a set of questions that will help you understand more about SEND and our approach to SEND at Woodborough CE Primary School.
 Please click on a question to take you to the answer.

 School Offer for Special Educational Needs and Disability

 Our Special Education Needs Co-ordinator is Mrs Stephanie Baggaley.
 She has overall responsibility for leading school development in SEND.

 Our SENCO is contactable via the school in writing at: Woodborough CE Primary School, Broad Street, Woodborough, Pewsey, SN9 5PL

 - As part of the Children and Families Bill 2014, all schools are required to make available their local SEND offer to families.
 This details how they can support children and young people with a special educational need and/or disability (SEND).